By Len Elder, JD, DREI, Director of Education & Licensing and Janet Thoren, JD, Director of Regulatory Affairs

 To reinstate a license expired for less than 6 months:

-NOTE: To regain active status, a License Activation / Affiliation form (REC 2.08) also must be submitted.
+NOTE: Following expiration, a broker’s license is reinstated on inactive status.
+To regain active status, a License Activation / Affiliation form (REC 2.08) also must be submitted.

-NOTE: To regain active status, a License Activation / Affiliation form (REC 2.08) also must be submitted.
+NOTE: Following expiration, a broker’s license is reinstated on inactive status.
+To regain active status, a License Activation / Affiliation form (REC 2.08) also must be submitted.

 To reinstate a license expired for more than 2 years:

-NOTE: You will be licensed as a provisional broker and be subject to the 90-hour Postlicensing education program.
+NOTE: When a license has been expired for more than two years and is reinstated, brokers are licensed as a provisional broker and are subject to the 90-hour Postlicensing education program.
 To gain active status, a License Activation/Affiliation form (REC 2.08) also must be submitted.

 For more information, review Commission Rule 58A .0505 or visit the “Reinstate your License” page on the Commission’s website.
 You may also contact the Commission’s Education & Licensing Division at firstname.lastname@example.org or 919-875-3700.